PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

     }
 \end{lstlisting} \

-After making these changes, a new graph is recorded for the same actions.
+After making these changes, a new graph is recorded for the same actions, which can be seen in figure 2.13.
 The render duration of the map component has been reduced from 585.6 ms to a value clearly below 0.5 ms, where it does not show up at the top of the _Profiler_'s ranked chart anymore.
 This has the effect that the application now runs noticeably smoother, especially when handling the map, since the _LeafletMap_ component does not update every time the map position or the zoom changes.

 \begin{figure}[H]
 	\centering